 On the other hand, Riyaaz Amlani, CEO of the Mumbai-headquartered Impresario Foods is unfailingly setting new trends of success in food and beverages industry.
 He is revolutionizing the concept of casual dining with his latest venture ‘Social’.
 The Social’s concept of casual dining cum shared working space is unique, and is garnering much attention on social media platforms from its target audience – Millennials.

-The major difference between these two restauranteurs is that Riyaaz dared to think out of the box, and revamped the traditional concept of casual dining with shared working.
+The major difference between these two restauranteurs is that Riyaaz dared to think outside the box, and revamped the traditional concept of casual dining with shared working.
 He is also making the optimized use of social media platforms to publicize the unique concept of Social.
 From event promotions to sharing of guest pictures on Facebook, Social is socializing with the tech-savvy youth who have a big appetite for eating out.

 Similarly, many other players in the food and beverage industry are registering their presence on social media.
 Around 75 percent of restaurants are presently active on social media to attract their prospective guests with the promise of outstanding experiences.